-After taking a continuing education course on ADL’s and dementia, I was shocked to learn that once caregivers step in and start doing everything for the patient, the patient loses that automatic skill.
+After taking an online continuing education course on ADL’s and dementia, I was shocked to learn that once caregivers step in and start doing everything for the patient, the patient loses that automatic skill.
 The saying, “If you don’t use it, you lose it” really does apply in this case.

-Because of this, I focus most of my time working on ADL retraining with the patient (aside from balance retraining and functional mobility).
+Because of this, I focus most of my time working on ADL retraining with the patient (along with balance retraining and functional mobility).
 I also am sure to explain to all caregivers the benefits of working with the patient to do their own self care as much as possible.

 Even if it’s managing clothing and hygiene during toileting, I’ve found this really helps to gain some of that function back.
 This is a win-win for the patient and caregivers since it reduces the amount of work caregivers have to jump in and do.

 It really wasn’t until I was working with dementia for about six months before I started really researching the evidence and switched my focus from exercise to self-care tasks.

 Performing basic ADL retraining (toileting, dressing, self-feeding, for eaxmple) with your patient will also certainly be more meaningful than giving them a puzzle or clothespin task.